-With the emergence of mastercoin, several other similar advanced technologies surfaced, which included Tether, Factom and even its competitor Counterparty.
-All of these offers innovative services to their clientele while making them worry-free of the bitcoin blockchain safety concerns.
+With the emergence of Mastercoin, several other similar advanced technologies surfaced, which included Tether, Factom, and even its competitor Counterparty.
+All of these offers innovative services to their clientele while making them worry-free about the bitcoin blockchain safety concerns.

 Even though there is a huge number of unique products that use the Mastercoin podium, there has been a chain of disputes that have tainted its reputation.
 This resulted in bringing Counterparty to the front as the best technology in enhancer space.

 As the project received a lot of negative press and suspicion at the beginning, the team behind the project decided to re-brand it with a new name.
 In 2015, the team decided on a new name in the hopes that this re-branding will leave everything behind.
 Now, we know it as Omni.

 Let’s take a detailed look at what is Mastercoin, who created it, and learn about its journey from Mastercoin to Omni.

 Enroll Now:Enterprise Blockchains Fundamentals Course

 So, you do know now that Mastercoin is based on Bitcoin blockchain, but what is Mastercoin?

 It is a form of digital coinage and communications protocol.
 The project is mainly intended to allow complex financial tasks in a cryptocurrency.
 The planned features of Mastercoin encompass the expansion of a distributed tradeoff along with the application of smart assets and savings wallets.

 What is Mastercoin’s Inception Story?